kshyam/ayushmonk/_posts/2024-10-09-neurological-disorders-and-the-healing-power-of-yoga.md

 category: Yoga
 date: 2024-10-09T10:47:00.000Z
 ---
-## Neurological Disorders and the Healing Power of Yoga

 ### Introduction

 Neurological disorders are conditions that affect the brain, spinal cord, and nerves throughout the body.
 These disorders can manifest in a variety of ways, including movement issues, cognitive impairments, emotional instability, and more.
 Some common neurological disorders include Alzheimer's disease, Parkinson's disease, epilepsy, multiple sclerosis (MS), stroke, and migraines.